Can Alpha Brain Waves Boost Focus And Memory?

 Benefits of alpha brain waves

-Some research has been done on the increase in alpha waves during successful memory tasks.
-One study compared people who were good at memory tasks with people who weren’t as good at them.
-Those who excelled in the memory tasks had 1.25 Hz higher alpha frequencies.
+Some research has focused on the increase in alpha waves during successful memory tasks.
+One study found that people who excelled in memory tasks compared to others had 1.25 Hz higher alpha frequencies.

 How to produce alpha waves